tedkulp/silk/README.txt

 2. Create the git repository in lib/silk
 Run: git clone git://github.com/tedkulp/silk.git lib/silk

-3. Copy the autogen script to the location you're going to develop your application from.
+3. Change directories to the 'shell_tools' directory.
-Run: cp lib/silk/autogen.sh .
+Run: cd shell_tools

-4. This will setup a typical directory structure for an application
+4. Install a typical directory structure for an application.
+Try sh autogen.sh --help for more info.
 Run: sh autogen.sh  OR (if this doesn't work) Ensure autogen.sh has execute permissions (chmod a+x autogen.sh) and Run: ./autogen

 5. Start Developing!